-The Vice-Chancellor’s Impact and Public Engagement with Research Awards schemes were established in 2016 to recognise and celebrate excellence in research impact and public engagement with research.
+The Vice Chancellor’s Awards schemes were established in 2016 to recognise and celebrate excellence in research impact and public engagement with research.

-For 2019, the Awards are re-launching as a single set of awards for Research Impact and Engagement, aiming to celebrate a broader range of research impact and engagement achievements among staff at all career stages, including professional services staff.
+The Awards celebrate a broad range of research impact and engagement achievements among staff at all career stages, including professional staff.

-The Awards will recognise outstanding achievement, innovation and creativity in devising and implementing ambitious engagement and impact plans which have the potential to create significant economic, social and cultural impact from and engagement with and for research.
+The Awards recognise outstanding achievement, innovation and creativity in devising and implementing ambitious engagement and impact plans which have the potential to create significant economic, social and cultural impact from and engagement with and for research.
 Underpinning research has to be conducted from January 2000 to date with impact generated from August 2013 to date.
 For further guidance and information about the award categories, please do refer to the guidance document.
 The 2020 Award submission is now closed and winners will be announced in October.

 Award categories and eligibility